6 Best Buy Now, Pay Later Apps for Small Businesses in 2023

 - Pay-in-four transaction fees: $4 per purchase; $1 per installment

-Zip (formerly Quadpay)is another BNPL service that caps its loans at $5,000, making it ideal for businesses that conduct smaller sales.
-Zip is also the only pay-in-four app in this guide that charges customers a transaction fee, instead of any APR.
+Zip (formerly Quadpay) is another BNPL service that caps its loans at $5,000, making it ideal for businesses that conduct smaller sales.
+It is also the only pay-in-four app in this guide that charges customers a transaction fee instead of any APR—ideal for purchases with longer plans.

 Splitit: Best for International Sales